-What is antisense
+What is Antisense

 Antisense oligonucleotide (ASO) approach is a personalized therapeutic avenue based on single-stranded synthetic nucleic acid chains targeting and modulating gene expression through complementary base pairing.